heavyk/hyper-workman/README.md

-# HYPER-WorkMan (UNEO)
+# hyper-workman
-a super cool keyboard configuration
+a super cool keyboard configuration inspired by [Enhanced CapsLock](https://github.com/Vonng/Capslock) and then tailored for the [Workman Keyboard Layout](https://workmanlayout.org/).

+it uses the UNEO right-hand keys for navigation
+---

 ### Hyper Navigation